A while ago I explained in “Lost History of Knob Creek” how American history of whiskey production is tied to slavery.

 More than 150 years have passed since Nearest and Jack first began making whiskey together, and, to this day, there has always been a member of the Green family working at the Jack Daniel Distillery.

-Nobody had heard of Green because Daniel took credit and all the profit for himself despite obviously taking advantage of slaves and freemen alike because they were black.
+Nobody had heard of Green because Daniel centered the brand and story around himself despite obviously taking advantage of slaves and freemen alike just because of race.

 1) Saying “back in the days prior to the Civil War and Emancipation” does NOT excuse slavery or make it acceptable in any way.
 The Colony of Georgia had abolished slavery in 1735 and the American revolution was in part fought to expand slavery.
 Indeed, the colony of Vermont had abolished slavery in 1777.
 Philadelphia passed a 1780 Act for the Gradual Abolition of Slavery and George Washington went out of his way to find loopholes just so he could continue slavery.
 American legends such as President Grant however had no slaves when the Civil War started because he already had ended the practice on his own accord (setting free the only slave he ever had, a man “gifted” to him by his wife’s father).
 General Burnsides as well had seen his father emancipate their slaves.
-There are many examples like this and the point is anyone claiming “part of life” phrasing for slavery is engaging in toxic apologist nonsense.
+There are many examples like this and the point is anyone claiming “part of life” phrasing for slavery is engaging in toxic apologist nonsense given America re-established slavery by forcibly making it part of life where it had NOT been.
+Indeed, Florida under Spanish rule was where slaves in America went to be free of American tyranny… until America invaded Florida to claim the land in order to re-establish slavery.

 2) Slavery was all over America because its proponents had been violently forcing it to continue, yet it had been naturally ending in the North anyway for a long time (like the rest of the world).
 Those viciously attacking anyone who dared speak of freedom and liberty in America, censoring black voices, thus could also be called pro-slavery.
 Texas seceded from Mexico on a singular (“Lone Star”) agenda to violently expand slavery (white immigrants brought slaves into abolitionist Mexico and then violently seized the land to form a new slavery state).
-And while there were many brave Americans (e.g. Lovejoy, murdered in 1837 by violent slaveholder mobs) who stood up to such expanding violence, people who fought to free black men from the tyranny of America… Jack Daniel was not one of them.
-His legacy is censoring black voices to present their ideas as his own.
+And while there were many brave Americans (e.g. Lovejoy, murdered in 1837 by violent slaveholder mobs) who stood up to such expanding violence, people who fought to free black men from the tyranny of America… Jack Daniel clearly was not one of them.
+His legacy is censoring black voices, erasing and revising history, to falsely market other ideas as his own.
+He even went by “Uncle Jack”.

 Making whiskey together?
 Jack was learning, taking from Nearest.
-Working side-by-side with slaves and taking credit for their work is in no way the same as freeing them, leading them to freedom.
+Working side-by-side with slaves and taking credit for their work, even after emancipation, is in no way the same as freedom.

-While it’s tempting to tell white insecurity mobs today that their bourbon was invented by black Americans, this particular story rings hollow.
-We wouldn’t have to buy Uncle Nearest brand today instead if Jack Daniel had done the right thing.
+While it’s tempting to tell white insecurity mobs today that their bourbon was invented by black Americans, this particular story rings the most hollow.
+We wouldn’t have to seek an Uncle Nearest story today instead if Jack Daniel had done the right thing.